This page describes the logs that are available for App Engine apps, and how to write and view log entries.

 X-Cloud-Trace-Context header, see

 Forcing a request to be traced.
+To view and search for correlated request and app logs,

 See an example of writing structured log entries with a trace ID in the Cloud Run documentation.
 You can use the same technique in your App Engine apps.